sg200000/Robotic_course/README.md

 # CESE robotic course
-This repository will contain robotics training material Repository tree:
+This repository will contain robotics training material.<br />
+Repository tree:
  * Applications : you will find Arduino program file and schema of each application<br />
     - DHT11 : get temperature and humidity and put them send them to computer serial monitor<br />